CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

   * It takes as argument a config file (see below) and the name for the output file
 2. **template.cmnd**
   * This is the template of the config file that will be passed to the pythia executable
-  * It specifies which file to use as input file, how many events to process, and turns on the parton shower and hadronization
+  * It specifies which file to use as input file, how many events to process, and turns off the parton shower and hadronization
 3. **runDecay.py**
   * This is the scripts that calls pythia to do the decay
   * It has two options: